 In line with our philosophy (please see bottom of page for link) we embrace and acknowledge the Wadawurrung people of the Kulin Nation as the traditional owners of the land in which we teach, learn and play.
 We embrace natural resources and sustainability within our learning environment and program and strive to actively educate and provide experiences for our children to wonder, discover and learn about Aboriginal Culture.
-Beach and Bush kinder heavily influence our learning program, taking the children on journeys of discovery 3-4 times a week to our local community bush reserves and beach fronts to form additional outdoor classrooms.
+Beach and Bush kinder heavily influence our learning program, taking the children on journeys of discovery to our local community bush reserves and beach fronts to form additional outdoor classrooms.

 Forming relationships within a child’s community to form that sense of belonging is very important in the early years.
 In order to support our little learners, and to connect with our community, we include regular community outings and excursions into our program.
 These include, but are not limited to, regular visits to Ocean Mist Retirement Village, Narana Aboriginal Cultural Centre, Queenscliff Discovery Centre, Urban Upcycle and local parks and community centres.
 We LOVE to discover and investigate on our local community walks which can take us to a variety of places, the library, post office, whole food supermarkets and peaches, the possibilities are endless!